 Steelhead During The Heat of Summer

 It is stacking up to be quite an interesting summer, with very warm weather and lower than average water flows.
 Many rivers also have lower than average fish runs.
-However, not everything is doom and gloom for fly fishers that can get up early or stay late, and some rivers are having excellent runs.
+However, not everything is doom and gloom for fly fishers that can get up early.
+Angling pressure will also be lighter.
+Remember that most rivers in Oregon are under "Hoot Owl Regulations" which means you can't fish after 2:00p.m.
 There are always advantages for true capitalists.

-1. When fishing traditional methods, get up very early.
+1. When fishing traditional wet fly swing methods, be on the water very early.
 Be at your fishing spot before daylight.
 Plan to be off the water by 9:00 a.m.
-OR: If you want to fish after the sun is on the water, plan on nymph fishing with heavy flies, split-shot or fast sinking heads.
+OR: If you want to fish after the sun is on the water, plan on nymph fishing with heavy flies, split-shot or fast sinking tips on Skagit heads.
 Wear polarized glasses.
 Do your scouting after the sun is on the water, but before the raft traffic starts.
-Plan your next morning by spotting fish when the sunlight gives you the best advantages.
+Plan your next morning by searching the water when the sunlight gives you the best advantages. look for fish and structures that are likely to hold fish.

 2. Be stealthy.
 Pretend you are hunting elk with a bow.
 Move slowly.
 Dress to blend in.
 Stay low.
 Wear Earth tones.
 Fish off your knees when necessary.
 Hide behind any cover possible.
 Keep casting strokes to a minimum.
 Waving a rod around can spook fish.
 All fish are more prone to bite if they don't know anyone is around.